ScriptingApp/ScriptingApp.github.io/docs/en/guide/doc_v2/Device Capabilities/Location.md

 ### `Location.pickFromMap(): Promise<LocationInfo | null>`

-Opens the built-in map interface to allow the user to pick a location manually.
+Opens the built-in map interface to allow the user to manually select a location.

 ```ts
 const selected = await Location.pickFromMap()